orangeSi/GSSplayground/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;3. sort by feature,so same feature of different tracks can align centre<br>
 &nbsp;&nbsp;&nbsp;&nbsp;4. add ratio scale in the bottom to recognise the approximate length of every feature <br> <br>

-changelog:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1. update *conf for more easily specific the start or end position , remove the border line of legend , freely defind the crosslink color and opacity one by one <br> <br>

 ![gene cluster image](example/out.svg)
 <br>